ericoporto/ags-manual-wiki/Game.md

 from now on, if the player chooses the Restart Game option, it will return here.

-This function is useful if the default restart point doesn\'t work properly in your game - just use this function to move it.
+This function is useful if the default restart point doesn't work properly in your game - just use this function to move it.

 **NOTE:** The restart point cannot be set while a script is running \--